jasonpaquibulan/Portfolio/README.md

 At Vivant Corporation, I've made significant contributions to **enhancing operational efficiency, improved sales process resulting in accelerated customer acquisition and driving revenue growth through innovative data science solutions**.

 Highlights include:

+- **Automated Data Engineering Pipeline: Google Sheets to AWS Redshift for CORENERGY**: Developed a fully automated data engineering pipeline to streamline data extraction from **Google Sheets to AWS Redshift using Apache Airflow, Docker, and Python**.
+The pipeline automates data flow from Google Sheets to AWS S3, then into Redshift for analytics.
+Using **VSCode for development and AWS CLI for deployment**, I containerized the solution with Docker and deployed it to an **EC2 instance via Amazon ECR**.
+This setup ensures a scalable, reliable infrastructure, enhancing data processing efficiency and enabling real-time data insights.
+The use of Airflow for task orchestration and Docker for containerization provides a robust and maintainable system.

+- **Business Intelligence Solution Development for CORENERGY**:I am doing the end-to-end Business Intelligence solution for Vivant Corporation's CORENERGY, integrating **AWS(Amazon Web Services) data warehousing, Python, and Power BI** to optimize data analysis and reporting.This project involves designing and implementing ETL pipelines using Python to automate data ingestion, transforming data from various sources, and storing it in AWS Redshift.
+Additionally, developing interactive Power BI dashboards to provide actionable insights for business decision-making.
+The solution enhances data-driven strategies, improves operational efficiency, and supports scalable analytics for the organization.

+- **Flask Web App for Sales Optimization: Reducing Turnaround Time from Days to Minutes**: Developed a Flask web application that reduced the turnaround time for sales calculations from 3-7 days to mere seconds.
+Previously, manual Python computations were required, but with this app, the sales team can input details and receive results instantly.
+Built using **Python and containerized with Docker, the app was deployed on AWS EC2 via the AWS CLI**, ensuring scalability and reliability.
+VSCode was used for development, streamlining the process from code to deployment.
+This solution significantly improved workflow efficiency, reduced backlogs, and enhanced decision-making speed for the sales department.

 - **Python Portfolio RAROC Model**: Improving Zachary Bisenio's simulation code that performs Customer Simulation resulting in faster customer acquisition.
 Upon taking over, I've improved the simulation speed to 70% faster with added Python code automations and code optimizations.[see Project](https://github.com/jasonpaquibulan/Portfolio/blob/main/1.%20Python%20Portfolio%20RAROC%20Model/python_portfolio_raroc_model.py)